Responsible recruitment

 In order to prevent such situations in our operations and supply chains, Neste strictly prohibits the charging of recruitment fees and related costs as defined by the ILO, irrespective of where or how employees are recruited, and has therefore made a commitment to act in accordance with the Employer Pays Principle, which stipulates that no worker should pay for a job and that the costs of recruitment are paid for by the employer, not the worker.

 Our suppliers and contractors are similarly required to ensure that recruitment fees and associated costs are not borne by workers.
-This is one of the minimum requirements in our Supplier Code of Conduct, which is included in the terms of contract with all suppliers, contractors and other business partners.
+This is one of the minimum requirements in our Supplier Code of Conduct, which is included in the terms of contract with our suppliers and contractors.

 Share this